storesafe/cordova-sqlcipher-adapter/README.md

   });
 ```

-See the [Sample section](#sample) for a sample with a more detailed explanation.
+See the [Sample section](#sample) for a sample with a more detailed explanation (using the "standard" transaction API).

 <!-- END quick tour -->

 ## Status

-- Alpha version
+- Windows platform support will be removed in the near future ref: [litehelpers / Cordova-sqlcipher-adapter#63](https://github.com/litehelpers/Cordova-sqlcipher-adapter/issues/63)
+- Alpha version, with previous version of SQLCipher (will upgrade to SQLCipher 3.4.2 / 3.5.8 along with other fixes as discussed in <https://github.com/litehelpers/Cordova-sqlcipher-adapter/issues/62>)
   - SQLCipher `3.4.1` for iOS/macOS/Windows
   - SQLCipher `3.5.6` for Android built from [brodybits / android-database-sqlcipher-build-fix](https://github.com/brodybits/android-database-sqlcipher-build-fix), now with 64-bit CPU support
   - `SQLITE_DEFAULT_PAGE_SIZE=1024` and `SQLITE_DEFAULT_CACHE_SIZE=2000` to avoid "potentially distruptive change(s)" from SQLite 3.12.0 in unencrypted databases ref: <http://sqlite.org/pgszchng2016.html>